The communication power of indefinite causal order: Results

-meaning that one bit of information can be communicated without any error if the two channels are combined in an indefinite order.
-Numerically, we determine the values of the zero-error capacity for values of damping parameter $\eta$ between $0$ and $0.5$, showing that the advantage of indefinite causal order is present for all values of $\eta$ in the interval between $\eta = 0$ (excluded) and $\eta \approx 0.2$, as illustrated in Fig.~\ref{fig:capacities}.
-Together, these results provide the first rigorous evidence of an advantage of indefinite causal order in quantum communication.
+Numerically, we determine the values of the zero-error capacity for various values of the damping parameter $\eta$ between $0$ and $0.5$, finding that the advantage of indefinite causal order is present for all tested values of $\eta$ in the interval between $\eta = 0$ (excluded) and $\eta \approx 0.2$, as illustrated in Fig.~\ref{fig:capacities}.
+Together, these results provide the first rigorous evidence of a communication advantage of indefinite causal order.